mrotteveel/yahoogroups-archiver/README.md

 For closed groups, you'll need to add the `--cookie-string` option as well.

 For each group, the update will use the last message id archived, and archive all newer message ids.

+When using `--update` combined with `--retry-gaps`, the updater will retry the gaps in message ids to see if those messages now do exist.
+In general retrying the gaps will not find new messages, although my guess is that it might catch messages that were on hold for moderation in previous runs.

-It will not revisit previous message (for example to update the references between messages), nor does it revisit gaps in message ids.
+The update option will not revisit previous message, for example to update the references between messages.

 Building HTML archive
 ---------------------